Who must quarantine or isolate in residence? When?

 Normally, yes, you may have overnights guests, however, you must remember that you are responsible for your guest's actions while they are in residence.
 They are subject to residence Rules and Regulations as well.
 Any misconduct of your guest will be your responsibility.

 It is the basic right of every student to have privacy in his/her assigned room.
 No student should feel obligated to relinquish this right.
 In a shared accommodation, overnight guests and visitors are allowed only with the consent of all roommates.
 Further to this, an overnight guest or visitor may be asked at any time to leave the room in the interest of preserving privacy.

 Your guest is allowed in residence for two consecutive nights (assuming you have the consent of all roommates).
-Should you wish to have them stay longer, you must contact the Centre for Housing & Residence Life to gain permission.
+Should you wish to have them stay longer, you must contact Housing & Residence to gain permission.